 1. Cover the split lentils with 2 cups boiling water, set aside.

-2. In an extra-large saute pan or Dutch oven, heat the ghee over medium heat, add the crushed coriander seeds, mustard seeds, cumin seeds, fennel seeds and stir for one minute.
+2. In an extra-large sauté pan or Dutch oven, heat the ghee over medium heat, add the crushed coriander, mustard, cumin, and fennel seeds, and stir for 1 minute.

-3. Add the shallots, garlic and ginger and optional chilies, and saute until fragrant and golden, lowering the heat to med-low, if need be, about 5 minutes.
+3. Add the shallots, garlic, and ginger and optional chilies, and saute until fragrant and golden, lowering the heat to medium-low, if need be, saute about 5 minutes.
 Add the curry powder and turmeric.
 Stir in the lentils along with the 2 cups of hot water.
 Add the salt and fenugreek.
 Give a good stir.

 4. Add the coconut milk and stir to incorporate, then add the cauliflower florets, coating them well.
 Give the pan a shake to allow any lentils to slip back into the liquid.
 Increase heat, bring to a simmer, cover, and simmer gently over med-low heat, until lentils are softened and cauliflower is fork-tender, about 10 minutes.